Last updated on April 19th, 2018 at 02:09 pm

 Also, visit the nearby ruins of pre-Inca civilization the Atacameno people.
 The Pukara de Quitor fortress was built into the side of the cliff and watches over the San Pedro river valley.
 The Tulor village and the Pukara de Lasana are also interesting to visit.
 These ruins are well-preserved because the arid climate has prevented deterioration over the centuries.
 Don’t miss the Padre Le Paige Archaeological Museum, which features artifacts gathered from throughout the region, many collected by a Jesuit priest for which the museum was named.
 Padre Le Paige spent much of his life researching the Atacameno people and cataloging thousands of artifacts found in the 1950s.

 There are several geological features worth visiting while you go on a Chile Atacama tour.
 Near San Pedro, visit the Cejar Lagoon, a beautiful turquoise lagoon rimmed with salt.
 Often you’ll see flamingos and other migratory birds roosting here.

-Another popular destination are the Puritama Hot Springs, a natural hot springs where you can soak in the therapeutic thermal waters and enjoy the scenery of nearby volcanoes.
+Another popular destination is the Puritama Hot Springs, natural hot springs where you can soak in the therapeutic thermal waters and enjoy the scenery of nearby volcanoes.

 We recommend extending your Chile Atacama tour with an excursion into southern Bolivia, which also has many stunning landscapes, lagoons, salt flats, and volcanoes.
 View our Chile Atacama tours to learn more.